armansimonyan13/armansimonyan13.github.io/architecture.md

 Interactors are use cases.
 The business logic of your application.
 Should be initialized with **Repositories** and **Interactors**.
 These are independent of the framework you are using.
 Should be placed in the core module of your application.
+An interactor should never create an instance of any interactor, but should receive it with injection thourgh its constructor.

 ```java
 class ParserInteractor {